ubc-library-rc/intro_to_tidyverse/content/package_examples.md

                     end=58)
 ```

-Running this will create a new vectorthat will be able to merge with the shorter sequences because they will be the same length, so you can have perfect macthes.
+Running `str_sub` created a new vector that will be able to merge with the shorter sequences because they will be the same length, so you can have perfect macthes.

 ``` r
 sequences.that.match = intersect(seq74trim, seq32)